uwspstar/FullStack/webpack/readme.md

 ```
 when you install a module globally, you can only have one version of a module installed at a time.
 ``
+- command run at 'webpack' : out of all globlelly installed modules, find the one called webpack and run it
+- command run at 'npm run build' : Run the copy of 'webpacl' stored in the 'node_modules' directory